JanHerca/urantiapedia/output/wikijs/en/help/github_paramony.md

 > This task is currently ended and closed for the 25 languages available.
 {.is-info}

 Here are described the steps needed to translate the *Paramony* from english to a new language of *Urantiapedia*.
-This is a task accomplish by "Editors-in-Chief".
+This is a task accomplish by “Editors-in-Chief”.

 The *Paramony* is a file with cross references between *The Bible* and *The Urantia Book*.
 It has been created in english using a cross-reference relationship developed by Duane L. Faw ([Paramony](https://urantia-book.org/urantiabook/paramony/)), converted from its original TXT format to a JSON format that is easier to process.